PUWER: a short guide to work equipment safety regulations

 You can read the most updated copy of the PUWER regulations on the HSE website.

-IES help you through the PUWER process, offering a range of options; from advice and consultancy services to the complete on-site testing and assessment of your equipment.
-We provide you with a full written report that details any potential problems we’ve identified, and, if required we can organise remedial work necessary to ensure compliance.
+IES can guide you through the PUWER process, offering a range of options; from advice and consultancy services to the complete on-site testing and assessment of your equipment.
+We provide you with a full written report that details any potential problems we’ve identified, and, if required, we can organise remedial work necessary to ensure compliance.

 Examples of the work we’ve undertaken in this area include production machinery, test rigs, control panels, electrical cabinets, x-ray scanners, lighting controls and industrial ovens, the installation of new machinery, and the refurbishment of machinery.

-We’ve put together a quick-fire guide which provides you with many of the ‘need to knows’ on PUWER procedure in an easy, digestable format.
+We’ve put together a quick-fire guide which provides you with many of the ‘need to knows’ on PUWER procedure in an easy, digestible format.

 A Consultative Approach: Call Us for Advice

 To discover how we can meet your specific PUWER requirements, call us on +44 (0)117 456 2188 or use our contact form.